vinpat/UINavigationBarBackButtonIssue/README.md

 UINavigationBarBackButtonIssue
 ==============================

-There is back button displayed for first UIViewController in stack of UINavigationController, I hope which is bug related to iOS 7.1
+There is back button displayed for first UIViewController in stack of UINavigationController, I hope this is bug related to iOS 7.1

 1. if no title set
 2. If title set (self.navigationItem.title = @"Test 2")